 IDEA operates according to the school calendar adopted annually by the Board of Directors.
-Holidays may be used as school make-up days for learning days lost due to bad weather or other closure.
+Unplanned closures due to bad weather or other unforeseen reason may need to be made up.
 The dates will be communicated in advance and updated on the online version of the calendar.
 The latest changes to the calendar will be available on the IDEA website: https://ideapublicschools.org/parents/academic-calendars/.